T. C. Boyle: Adaptations

-Boyle's novel The Road to Wellville was adapted into a film in 1994, also titled The Road to Wellville, by writer-director Alan Parker.
+Boyle's novel The Road to Wellville was adapted into a film in 1994, by writer-director Alan Parker.
 It starred Anthony Hopkins, Matthew Broderick, Bridget Fonda, John Cusack, Dana Carvey, and Colm Meaney.
 The film was not well received either critically or financially, and was considered a box-office flop and appeared on several critics' worst-of-the-year lists.